 Improving the lives of people affected by cancer

-Currently LIVESTRONG at the YMCA is offered at 115 Ys around the country, with plans to add 30-50 associations annually to broaden the program nationally.
+Currently LIVESTRONG at the YMCA is offered at 211 Ys around the country and served over 42,000 participants.